 - 55 to 70lbs

-Another specification mentioned by the Kennel Club (and again, sadly passed over in some show dogs) is that the Labrador should not have excessive body weight or excessive substance.
+The Kennel Club also refer to the Lab’s “intelligence, good biddable temper, agility, excellent nose, soft mouth and love of water.”
+These are some of the attributes which make the Labrador such a superb working dog.
+Another specification mentioned by the Kennel Club (and again, sadly overlooked in some successful show dogs) is that the Labrador should not have excessive body weight or excessive substance.

-In the UK the height guidelines are slightly less tall than for dogs in the USA
+The UK height guidelines are slightly less tall than for dogs in the USA.

-Weight is not specified on the breed standard page on the KC website though it does say this:
+Weight is not specified in the breed standard, though it does say

 Labrador Breed Standard Australia